qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 -   Running the queue database should require as little expertise as possible, or it should be a commodity component

-## Do we have other database needs in Praefect
+## Do we have other database needs in Praefect?

 This takes us into YAGNI territory but it's worth considering.